Interview Question: "Where Do You See Yourself in Five Years?"

-Envision the experiences you’d like to have on your resume in five years.
+Envision the experiences you would like to have on your resume in five years.

 It can also be a helpful practice to think about what your ideal resume might look like five years from now.
 Think about the following categories and how they might look in the future:

-Remember, you don’t necessarily need to include these specifics in your answer during the interview.
-However, thinking about what your future resume might look like can help you shape your response.
+Remember, you do not necessarily require to include these specifics in your answer during the interview.
+But, thinking about what your future resume might look like can help you shape your response.